cmb84scd/katas/hashtag_generator_js/README.md

 - It must start with a hashtag (`#`).
 - All words must have their first letter capitalized.
-- If the final result is longer than 140 chars it must return `False`.
+- If the final result is longer than 140 chars it must return `false`.
-- If the input or the result is an empty string it must return `False`.
+- If the input or the result is an empty string it must return `false`.

 Examples:
 ```